Purpose

 2. Stanford University:

-• Must be admitted for Under-graduate Degree Studies at Stanford University.
+• Must be admitted and enrolled as an Undergraduate Student at Stanford University.

 • Indonesian Students (or those with a strong affinity to Indonesia) are given preference, but other students from any country, esp. from ASEAN, may also be considered.